 Severe*Sciatica* Pain Relief El Paso, TX.
 (2020)

 A study cited by the health magazine Prevention found that sixty percent of sciatica sufferers who failed to get relief from other treatments found their symptoms improved after chiropractic care.
-In fact, they got the same level of relief as those who went through surgery – without any of the serious side effects that so often come with surgical procedures.
+They got the same comfort level as those who went through surgery – without any of the severe side effects that so often come with surgical procedures.

-Chiropractic is effective for treating sciatica because it gets to the source of the problem – relieving pressure on the sciatic nerve.
+Chiropractic effectively treats sciatica because it gets to the source of the problem – relieving pressure on the sciatic nerve.